-Starting today, Monday, May 4, Costco will require all shoppers to wear face masks while inside the popular warehouse club.
+Starting today, Monday, May 4, Costco will require all shoppers to wear reusable face masks while inside the popular warehouse club.
 Stores will return to regular operating hours and implement a special shopping hour limited to members age 60 and older or those who have a disability, according to the company press release.

-The same is true for Whole Foods, which announced in late April it is "requesting customers wear masks," and will start offering free, disposable masks to shoppers nationwide if they do not have their own.
+The same is true for Whole Foods, which announced in late April it is "requesting customers wear masks," and will start offering free, disposable face masks to shoppers nationwide if they do not have their own.
 However, even though Whole Foods is "strongly encouraging" that shoppers wear masks, masks are "not mandatory" to enter the store, a company spokesperson tells Grow.

 Even in states like Maryland and Hawaii and cities such as Austin, Texas, where governments require people to wear masks while shopping, it's often up to individual retailers to determine how they will enforce those rules.